Scientific Advisory Board

 The MPN Research Foundation Scientific Advisory Board plays a key role in the organization’s near- and long-term priorities and practices, ensuring that our global research strategy and annual research funding programs are aligned with MPNRF’s mission — to stimulate critical research, and ultimately a cure, for myeloproliferative neoplasms (MPNs).

-The Scientific Advisory Board is a valued group of MPN thought leaders who volunteer their time and expertise to provide a broad range of medical, scientific, and strategic counsel to MPRNF staff and board of directors, with the ultimate goal of improving outcomes for patients.
-Individually and collectively, the SAB’s valued knowledge and vision impacts MPNRF’s strategic planning and execution of its objectives in multiple ways.
+The Scientific Advisory Board (SAB) is a valued group of MPN thought leaders who volunteer their time and expertise to provide a broad range of medical, scientific, and strategic counsel to the Foundation’s staff and Board of Directors, with the ultimate goal of improving outcomes for patients.
+Individually and collectively, the SAB’s valued knowledge and vision impacts MPN Research Foundation’s strategic planning and execution of its objectives in multiple ways.
 Ongoing contributions include:

-• helping continuously improve MPNRF’s peer review and funding selection process
+• helping continuously improve the Foundation’s peer review and funding selection process.

-• monitoring and prioritizing research and therapeutic developments to identify therapies being developed for other diseases, which may be relevant to MPNs, and
+• monitoring and prioritizing research and therapeutic developments to identify therapies being developed for other diseases, which may be relevant to MPNs.

 • identifying new research gaps and partnering opportunities to better address patient needs with regard to established and emerging MPN therapies.